George Boateng: Coventry City

 Boateng watched a 4–3 game between Liverpool and Newcastle United in April 1996, convincing him about English football's quality.
 With six months left of his Feyenoord contract and a four-year extension being offered, he completed a £250,000 move to Coventry City in December 1997.
 Manager Gordon Strachan signed him on a 31/2-year deal.
 He scored his first goal for the Sky Blues on 2 May 1998, in a 2–0 home win over Blackburn Rovers.
 On 27 February 1999, he and John Aloisi scored twice each in a 4–1 win away to fellow West Midlands club Aston Villa – his team's first ever league win at Villa Park.

 Aston Villa

 In July 1999, Boateng signed for Aston Villa for a £4.5 million fee.
 The club had previously bid £3 million after he had scored twice against them.
 Coventry chairman Bryan Richardson accused Villa manager John Gregory of making illegal approaches for Boateng.
 Gregory said that Richardson approached Villa to tell them they could buy Boateng for £5 million, opening up negotiations again.

-Gregory played 131 matches for Villa, including the 2000 FA Cup final, which his team lost by a single goal to Chelsea.
+Boateng played 131 matches for Villa, including the 2000 FA Cup final, which his team lost by a single goal to Chelsea.
 On 20 April 2002, away to Leicester City, opponent Paul Dickov's boot came off, and Boateng threw it into the crowd.
 He apologised for his actions and was warned by manager Graham Taylor.
 Boateng missed only one game in 2001–02, but immediately requested a transfer once the season ended.